davidseegert/SFML-and-Eclipse/readme.md

 ![Download Button](download_button.png)

-The Website says, the Compiler versions have to match 100%.
+The website says, the Compiler versions have to match 100%.
 I was also able to use it with a slightly newer compiler version (4.9.3), however if you run into troubles later you should consider downloading the matching compiler version, linked below the downloads.

 ### Installation
 Extract the downloaded zip-file anywhere you want.
-In this Tutorial we will use the path `C:\sfml`
+In this tutorial we will use the path `C:\sfml`

 ## Step 2: Creating an Eclipse project